8 Ways You Can Help Shelter Animals Without Adopting

 7. Network Shelter Pets on Social Media

-If you have some graphic design, social media know-how, or web design skills offer those skills to a local rescue.
+If you have some graphic design, social media, or web design skills offer those skills to a local rescue.
 They rely on word of mouth to network their animals, and the internet is usually the first place potential adopters start their search.

 8. Earn Money for Rescues by Using ResQWalk